 The money that you make on advertisement may be related to the traffic you receive on the website.
 Also having a wide social presence obviously helps.
 In fact the two may be strictly related.
 But where is the most of the traffic generated, which country or continent?

 The infographic shows an unexpected result.

 It took me to follow the Tour De France in 2014 as a photographer.
-Somebody may argue that it was not a blogging project however I was selected also because of the blog so I believe there is a strict connection.
-Beside I did some nice travel photography in the day off and on sunrise, when possible 😀
+Somebody may argue that it was not a blogging project, however, I was selected also because of the blog so I believe there is a strict connection.
+Besides, I did some nice travel photography in the day off and on sunrise, when possible 😀

 Going back to the traffic source, the unexpected result is that the second place is shared by two countries, UK (expected) and Philippines (surprise).

 Lesson learnt: US traffic is the most important one.
-Most definitely I will include a travel to Philippines in my bucket list, with the highest priority (it was already there actually, such a beautiful land!)
+Most definitely I will include a travel to the Philippines on my bucket list, with the highest priority (it was already there actually, such a beautiful land!)

 Time spent on a travel blogging website